-Marketing & Communications Essentials for your District (or Council Committee / Program): The Marketing and Communications Chair (or lead) role for a district or council committee is a critical position that not only helps ensure successful promotion of events and activities, but also helps maintain good communication and relationships with volunteers, unit leaders, families, and the youth we serve.
-This course reviews and discusses key responsibilities, free marketing and communications resources from NCAC and BSA, and best practices.
-This course is designed for district or committee chairs and leads (e.g. Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.) webmasters, committee members, and those interested in learning about best practices in communications.

-- Basecamp Success for your District or Council Committee: This course will show you how to use Basecamp, NCAC's real-time online collaboration and project management tool that we use to get the "business of Scouting" done.
-Basecamp is a commercial software application that helps teams stay in in touch, create projects, track progress, and manage tasks.
+- GSC701 Marketing & Communications Essentials for your District, Committee, or Program: The marketing and communications lead for any district or council committee or program is a critical position that not only ensures the successful promotion of events and activities but also maintains good communication and relationships with volunteers, unit leaders, families, and the youth we serve.
+This course reviews and discusses key responsibilities, best practices, council and national policies, and free marketing and communications resources from NCAC and Scouting America.
+This course is designed for district committee chairs and leads (e.g., Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and anyone involved in marketing and communication efforts. - GCS702 Basecamp Success for your District or Council Committee: Learn how to use Basecamp, NCAC's approved and official online collaboration and project management tool -- available to all district and council committees and programs -- to help you get the "business of Scouting" done.
+Basecamp is a commercial software application that helps teams stay in touch, create projects, track progress, and manage tasks.
 We will explore core Basecamp features, such as the Message Board, To-dos, Docs & Files (document storage and sharing), and Schedule, and how they can be used to support the successful operations of your district or council committees and events.
 We will also cover best practices, tips, and advanced techniques.
-This course is designed for existing users of Basecamp, district or committee chairs (e.g. Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and anyone interested in communications and project management best practices. - Email Marketing and Outreach Essentials for your District or Council Committee:

-Learn the best practices for using NCAC's marketing email platform, iContact, for outreach and communications with volunteers, units, families, and others to promote all sorts of Scouting events.
+This course is designed for existing users of Basecamp, district or committee chairs (e.g., Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and anyone interested in communications and project management best practices. - GSC703 Email Marketing and Outreach Essentials for your District or Council Committee: Learn the best practices and policies for using NCAC's approved and official email marketing platform, iContact, for outreach and communications with volunteers, units, families, and others to promote all sorts of Scouting events.
 We'll review recommendations on content format and structure, length, titling, links, and more.
 Participants will be encouraged to share their experiences and participate in brainstorming sessions to work through real-life challenges and learn how to combat deliberate or inadvertent filtering and the lack of reader interest.
-This course is designed for district or committee chairs and leads (e.g. Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and other interested volunteers. - GSC704 Using Black Pug Calendar for your District or Council Committee: Black Pug is NCAC's online event management and calendar system, which is used for all NCAC events and is the online calendar on the NCAC website.
+This course is designed for district or committee chairs and leads (e.g., Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and other interested volunteers. - GSC704 Using Black Pug Calendar for your District or Council Committee: Black Pug is NCAC's approved and official online calendar and event registration system, powering the online calendar on the NCAC website.
+Black Pug is required for all council and district events, and any event that requires registration or payments.
 This course will teach you how to schedule events, create detailed descriptions, set up registration options, and manage registration and payment options.
-Black Pug is required for any council or district events that require registration or payment of fees.
 This two-hour course (double session) is perfect for those who work with council and district events.
-This course is designed for district or committee chairs and leads (e.g. Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and other interested volunteers. - GSC705 Social Media Essentials for your District or Council Committee: Today, it is critical to help people see the incredible things that our Scouts are doing.
+This course is designed for district or committee chairs and leads (e.g., Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and other interested volunteers. - GSC705 Social Media Essentials for your District or Council Committee: To keep Scouting going and growing, it is critical that people see the incredible things our Scouts are doing.
 It is especially important to spread the word through social media.
 This course offers practical advice on reaching broader audiences through engaging social media that can drive increased participation and recruitment, including Facebook geotargeted ads supported by NCAC.
-This course is designed for district or committee chairs and leads (e.g. Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and other interested volunteers.
+This course is designed for district or committee chairs and leads (e.g., Marketing & Communications, Activities & Civic Service, Special Events, Training, etc.), webmasters, committee members, and other interested volunteers.